 Next stop?
 Nashville, Tennessee.

-“We aim to show that our impressive blood pressure results can be replicated by another pharmacist-led team in a city or state very different from our own,” said Ciantel Adair Blyler, PharmD, a clinical pharmacist at Cedars Sinai Smidt Heart Institute and co-author of a study on the program.
+“We aim to show that our impressive blood pressure results can be replicated by another pharmacist-led team in a city or state very different from our own,” said Ciantel Adair Blyler, PharmD, a clinical pharmacist at Cedars Sinai Smidt Heart Institute and co-author of a

 The Smidt Heart Institute launched the original study in 2016.

 It involved 319 African-American men at 52 barbershops in Los Angeles County.

 The men all had a systolic blood pressure, the top number in a blood pressure reading of 140 or higher.
 That’s considered hypertension.